Fix Structured Data Warnings in Search Console

 Shortest path to fix

-Step 1: Get the specific error from Rich Results Test
+Step 1: Get the exact error from the Rich Results Test

 https://search.google.com/test/rich-results

-• Red warnings = required field missing or invalid value
+• red items = required-for-eligibility field missing or invalid,

 https://developers.google.com/search/docs/appearance/structured-data/article (Google's extra requirements)